4827391605/lnxcheatsheet/file management.md

 777  allows all users to read, write, and execute

-755  gives full permission for owner; read and execute for group and others
+755  gives full permission for owner  read and execute for group and others

-700  full permissions for owner; no permissions for group or others
+700  full permissions for owner  no permissions for group or others

 666  read and write for owner, group, and others

-644  read and write for owner; read-only for group and others
+644  read and write for owner  read-only for group and others

-600 read and write for owner; no permissions for group and others
+600 read and write for owner  no permissions for group and others

 555 read and execute for owner, group, and others

-440 read-only for owner and group; no permissions for others
+440 read-only for owner and group  no permissions for others

 400 read-only for owner; no permissions for group and others

 711 full permissions for owner; execute-only for group and others

+Archiving and Compression

+tar -cvf archive.tar folder/ c  reate archive with the contents of folder/

+tar -xvf archive. extract archive

+tar -czvf archive.tar.gz folder/ create compressed archive

+tar -xzvf archive.tar.gz extract compressed archive